llima3000/serverless-aspnet-donet-cognito/README.md

 #### Laptop Machine

-**Before you start reading all the Pre-requisites, there is an option to execute a [Cloudformation script](cfn-templates/webdevbox.yml), which installs all the software required into an EC2 Windows Server for following the workshop.** This is a perfect option if you don't have much time or just lazy to install all the software required.
+**Before you start reading all the Pre-requisites, there is an option to execute a [Cloudformation script](cfn-templates/webdevbox.yml), which installs all the software required into an EC2 Windows Server for following the workshop.** This is a perfect option if you don't have much time (or just lazy for now) to install all the software required.
 The cloudformation could be executed multiple time in one AWS Account, but this approach is not the ideal for running the workshop as the attendees can accidentally change someone's resources.

 A laptop with Wi-Fi running Microsoft Windows and Mac OS X with the following softwares installed:
 - An Internet browser such as Chrome, Firefox, Safari, or Edge.